The Grace Tame affair 2026

 ---------------------

-Grace Tame's statement that in regards to the rape and killing of Israeli women by Hamas men from Gaza on 7 October 2023 that "both things have been debunked" sent shockwaves around the world and cries of outrage from supporters of Israel and Jewish communities.
-Needless to say, many on the Left remained mute.
-The present writer was concerned that Tame would make such a statement as all the evidence he had seen confirmed that such events occurred, and the United Nations had produced an official report supporting that.
+The present writer was especially concerned that Australian Grace Tame would make such a statement in denial of the 7 October atrocities, as all the evidence he had seen confirmed that such events occurred, and the United Nations had published an official report supporting that on 4 March 2024 (Patten 2024).
 So where did the debunking come from?
-In order to answer that, it is necessary to do a deep dive into events within the US media, as the following chronology will show.
+In order to answer that, it is necessary to do a deep dive into events within the United States media, United Nations press releases, and information which slowly emerged from Israel, as the following chronology will show.

 2023

-* 28 December - Jeffrey Gettleman, Anat Schwartz and Avishag Shaar-Yashug, The New York Times, 28 December 2023.
+* 28 December - Jeffrey Gettleman, Anat Schwartz and Avishag Shaar-Yashug, 'Screams Without Words': How HAMAS Weaponized Sexual Violence on Oct.
+7, The New York Times, 28 December 2023.
+A copy of the article has been archived at The Dinah Project site.

 2024

-Text: On Dec.
-28, 2023, the New York Times published the now infamous “‘Screams Without Words': How Hamas Weaponized Sexual Violence on Oct.
-7” by Jeffrey Gettleman, Anna Schwartz, and Adam Sella.
+On Dec.
+28, 2023, the New York Times published the now infamous ‘Screams Without Words': How HAMAS Weaponized Sexual Violence on Oct.
+7 by Jeffrey Gettleman, Anna Schwartz, and Adam Sella.
 The ‘report' purported to “uncover[s] new details showing a pattern of rape, mutilation and extreme brutality against women in the attacks on Israel.”
 It went viral globally.

 It is normative practice for allegations of systematic rape used as a weapon of war to be subject to evidentiary standards and due process.
 Two years after the Rwandan genocide of 1994, Human Rights Watch issued a report of its investigation into the systematic rape and sexual mutilation of a quarter-million Tutsi women, girls, and men by the Hutu-dominated government of Rwanda.
 The report was based on “the testimony of rape victims themselves and rape victims who witnessed others being raped, other witnesses, doctors at the hospitals who had treated hundreds of rape victims, humanitarian organizations with programs for women, the UN Special Rapporteur's report on the situation of human rights in Rwanda.”
+[Comment MO: Human Rights Watch on 18 October verified video evidence of HAMAS killings on 7 October 2023.
+In July it noted the problems associated with obtaining evidence of sexual violence.]
 In 2000, Human Rights Watch issued its report into gender-based violence against Kosovar Albanian women based on rigorous evidentiary standards.

 However, in the case of Israeli claims of mass rape on Oct.
 7, all standards of evidence and accountability have been suspended by institutionally powerful players, including Human Rights Watch.
 Indeed, those who demand that Israel be held to the same standards as everyone else are accused of antisemitism.